VikasR11/ProjectThree/BackEndDeveloper_README.txt

  like: organizing team communication, creating extra tests or dummy classes, assisting team members in any way, etc.>

 Cleaned up code after everyone finished their individual classes in order for the application to work bug-free.
+Also created a DataReaderDummy to test implementation of the backend.

 Signature:
 ----------